addycoder561/eja-homestay/docs/BOOKING_WIZARD.md

 ## Overview

-The EJA Homestay app now features a comprehensive multi-step booking wizard that provides a better user experience for complex bookings.
+The EJA app now features a comprehensive multi-step booking wizard that provides a better user experience for complex bookings.
 The wizard breaks down the booking process into manageable steps, reducing cognitive load and improving conversion rates.

 ## Features